eccelm/nc-news-backend/__notes/to_do_improvements.md

-## Possible further Routes:
+> ### Hello
+>Just to say, this file is a notes-to-self written as I went along for when I revisit the project, and as such may involve the odd typo / incoherent sentence

 ### Potential Refactors:

-- Total count --> either put in as another function, or find a way in knex to allow a second count query that's not tied to the groupBy and can ignore the limit and offset
+- Total count of Articles (GET) --> either put in as another function, or find a way in knex to allow a second count query that's not tied to the groupBy and can ignore the limit and offset

 - Auth0 and passport full login authentication https://auth0.com/blog/create-a-simple-and-secure-node-express-app/